 Will the activity produce effluent, other than normal sewage, that will be disposed of in a municipal sewage system?
 YES NO If YES, what estimated quantity will be produced per month?
 N/A Will the activity produce any effluent that will be treated and/or disposed of on site?
-YES NO If YES, the applicant should consult with the competent authority to determine wheth to change to an application for scoping and EIA.
-The proposed development includes the construction of 3 x 1000m 2 evaporation - Calvinia Water Treatment Plant to discharge the waste product from the Fluoride • c) Emissions into the atmosphere
+YES NO If YES, the applicant should consult with the competent authority to determine wheth to change to an application for scoping and EIA. er it is ne cessary The proposed development includes the construction of 3 x 1000m 2 evaporation on ponds s at the Calvinia Water Treatment Plant to discharge the waste product from the Fluoride T reatmen t Plant.

-Will the activity produce effluent that will be treated and/or disposed of at another YES NO
+i.

-facility? +L3 NO
+Will the activity produce effluent that will be treated and/or disposed of at another facility?
+NO

-If YES, provide the particulars of the facility:
+If YES, provide f the particulars of the facility:

 Facility name:

 Contact

 person:

 Postal

 address:

 Postal code:

 Telephone: Cell:

 E-mail: Fax: